11 Reasons Every Ukulele Player Should Own a Metronome

 If you want to record yourself playing some music, then you need to be able to follow a beat.
 Using a metronome while you record helps you stick to that beat, know where you are in the song and what different section you should play at a certain time.
 They can also let you know when the recording is going to start.

-9. Metronomes prevents you from slowing down or speeding up mid song
+9. Prevent yourself from slowing down or speeding up mid-song

 Likewise, imagine you are recording your song and suddenly it gets faster or slower in the middle section.
 Not so great when you listen back, but if you use a metronome to keep you steady during the song, you won’t suffer from this problem.